Short URL for this page:

 Thayer's Notes:

-a This machine gun had recently been invented by Col. Indicates a West Point graduate and gives his Class.Isaac Lewis; for good details on the gun and its production, see his obituary in the 1932 Annual Report, Association of Graduates of the United States Military Academy.
+a This machine gun had recently been invented by Col. Indicates a West Point graduate, Class of 1884: a link to his biographical entry in Cullum's Register.Isaac Lewis; for good details on the gun and its production, see his obituary in the 1932 Annual Report, Association of Graduates of the United States Military Academy.

 [decorative delimiter]